ricardoamaro/drupalci_testbot/README.md

-##Docker Drupal testbots on your local box!
+## Docker Drupal testbots on your local box!

-###Test your Drupal patches locally with docker.
+### Test your Drupal patches locally with docker.

-This repo contains a recipe for making a [Docker](http://docker.io) containers for Drupal testing, using Linux, Apache, PHP and MySQL/sqlite.
+This repo contains a recipe for making a [Docker](http://docker.io) containers for Drupal patch testing, using Linux, Apache, PHP and MySQL/sqlite.
-To build, make sure you have Docker [installed](http://www.docker.io/gettingstarted/).

 This is part of the core code powering the future version of [Drupal automated-testing](https://drupal.org/automated-testing) infrastructure at http://qa.drupal.org .